MUSA-550-Fall-2020/musa-550-fall-2020.github.io/_guides/conda.md

 ### Getting help with the conda command

 The `conda` command has a built-in help function.
-From the terminal run,
+From the command line (Anaconda Prompt on Windows or Terminal on MacOS) run,

 ```
 conda --help